 However, please note that no security measures can offer absolute security.

 Some information we collect may be stored and processed on servers located outside your jurisdiction of residence, including outside your province and/or country.
 Please note that the privacy laws in such jurisdictions may differ from Canadian privacy laws.
 As a result, this information may be subject to disclosure to governments, courts or law enforcement agencies in those areas, according to their laws, without notice to us or you.

 Policy updates and changes

 We may change this policy from time to time without notice.
 Changes will be reflected on this page.

-For further information, please contact our Privacy Officer by email at email@example.com and by mail to:
+For further information or to make a complaint, please contact our privacy officer by email at firstname.lastname@example.org or by mail to:

 219 – 2211 West 4th Avenue, Vancouver, B.C.
 V6K 4S2.